SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### neighborhood

-The ⟮neighborhood⟯ of ⟮a vertex⟯ is t⟮he subgraph⟯ ⟮made up of all adjacent vertices⟯ and ⟮the edges connecting it to those vertices⟯.
+A neighbor is a vertex that is adjacent to a given vertex The ⟮neighborhood⟯ of ⟮a vertex⟯ is t⟮he subgraph⟯ ⟮made up of all neighbors⟯ and ⟮the edges connecting it to the neighbors⟯.
 The ⟮closed neighborhood of v⟯ is ⟮the neighborhood of v⟯ ⟮⁑not ⁑containing  the vertex v itself⟯ The ⟮open neighborhood of v⟯ is ⟮the neighborhood of v⟯ ⟮containing the vertex v itself⟯